shaileshhemdev/hemdev-705.603Spring24/reinforcement-learning/SystemsPlan.md

 <ol>
     <li>All data needed for the system is collected and accessible by the system</li>
     <li>Changes in data such as additional attributes or value enumerations or data types are communicated in advance to the system in order to adapt and adjust before these changes are put into production</li>
-    <li>Sufficient guard rails are present upstream to foster trust in the data and ensuring data is accurate</li>
     <li>Sufficient validations are in place upstream to avoid incomplete or missing data</li>
-    <li>Business Domain Experts are available to provide suggestions and recommnedations on how to cleanse data including imputations for missing data</li>
-    <li>A large amount of historical labelled (ground truth) data is available to initially train the models and this data is certified by the domain experts</li>
+    <li>The campaign data present is representative of the campaigns sent to the customers for the given subject ids</li>
+    <li>The campaign data present is representative of the campaigns sent to the customers for the given subject ids</li>
 </ol>